Do you want to better understand not only your own faith, but also the faith of others around the world?

 All MVNU students are also invited to participate in our many other service and learning trips.

-There are over 30 endowed scholarships for students in the School of Theology and Philosophy with a call to ministry.
+There are over 30 endowed scholarships for students in the School of Christian Ministry with a call to ministry.
 In addition, there are other university scholarships available and a Nazarene Ministerial Scholarship Program in which Nazarene ministry students can participate during their four years.

 A degree in Religion from MVNU provides an excellent foundation in the Christian faith for those pursuing a host of careers.
 Students desiring to enter business, social work, law, communications, and more can add Religion to their preparation!
 It is also great preparation for graduate school.